All Episodes

 That was my error.

-I the uh engineer played the right bite.
+The engineer played the right bite.

-Why not why not go into Syria?
+Why not go into Syria?

-And she said each of these situations is unique, Bob.
+And she said, each of these situations is unique, Bob.

-Uh Libya, uh blah, blah, blah.
+Libya, blah, blah, blah.

-This uh, you know, we're we're Assad's a reformer.
+Assad's a reformer.

-Everybody knows Assad that a reformer is a murderer.
+Everybody knows Assad thought a reformer.

-Basher Assad is a murderer.
+Bashir Assad is a murderer.

 No, each of these situations is unique, Bob.

-Situation in Libya, so much concern, international community leader, military force against pro it's exactly what Assad's doing.
+Situation in Libya, so much concern, international community leader, military force against Peru.

 And then she called him a reformer.

-Basher Assad's father killed 25,000 people at a lick.
+Bashur Assad's father killed 25,000 people at a lick.

 They opened fire live ammo on these civilians.